-Invest in Container on Vessel/Container on Barge Services
+Invest in Container on Vessel

-Missouri strongly supports the expansion of container on vessel and container on barge services at the state's public ports.
-This new shipping option would transport containerized freight on vessels and barges along the inland waterway system and to Gulf Coast ports.
-This type of service could transform the underutilized waterways and maximize the utility of Missouri's public river ports by expanding the types of cargo suitable for transport on the inland waterways, providing services along the Missouri and Mississippi Rivers.
-Primary Missouri COV hubs will be Kansas City and St. Louis with potential for secondary facilities at other locations.
+Missouri strongly supports the expansion of container on vessel services at the state's public ports.
+American Patriot Holdings and Plaquemine Port in Louisiana have signed memoranda of understanding with several Missouri ports to institute a COV service.
+This service will use a new low-draft, self-propelled vessel to transport cargo containers from the Gulf of Mexico to Missouri and back.
+This service could transform the underutilized waterways by expanding the types of cargo suitable for transport on the inland waterways.
+The primary Missouri hubs will be in Kansas City and in St. Louis with secondary facilities in New Madrid County and Jefferson City.

-Task Force Recommendation 4: State investment in and marketing of COV/COB infrastructure.
-COV/COB must provide a reliable service to attract customers to the inland waterway.
+Task Force Recommendation 4: State investment in and marketing of COV infrastructure.
+COV must provide a reliable service to attract customers to the inland waterway.
 This will require facilities capable of handling the containers with easy intermodal access to highways and rail for further handling.
-The Task Force recommends that the state partner with inland and coastal ports to launch new COV/COB options to transport containerized cargo.
-This may include developing intermodal connectors, railroad track connection, and other critical infrastructure to augment any public or private investment being made for this service in Missouri and in other parts of the U.S.
+The Task Force recommends that the state work closely with American Patriot Holdings and other COV ventures to support the development of intermodal connectors, railroad track connection, and other critical infrastructure to complement the private investment being made for this service in Missouri.

-In addition, one of the challenges with growing COV/COB in Missouri is adequate marketing of the service; there is a relatively small number of Missouri-based companies that actively support COV/COB as a viable mode of transportation that they would use if it were available.
+In addition, one of the challenges with growing COV in Missouri is adequate marketing of the service; there is a relatively small number of Missouri-based companies that actively support COV as a viable mode of transportation that they would use if it were available.
 Many companies want to see demonstrated success of these services before committing to using it.
-To help promote the potential viability of COV/COB in Missouri, the Task Force also recommends that the state provide public support through short-term tax incentives, partnerships with other state entities (such as the Missouri Department of Economic Development or Missouri Chamber of Commerce and Industry), or other methods to promote and market the service.
+To help promote the potential viability of COV in Missouri, the Task Force also recommends that the state provide public support through short-term tax incentives, partnerships with other state agencies (such as the Missouri Department of Economic Development or Missouri Chamber of Commerce and Industry), or other methods to promote and market the service.